Blackhart/DailyBoy/docs/reference/reference-job-yaml.md

 Optional.
 When present on at least one plan, every enabled MOV gets the same AAC-LC stereo 48 kHz guide track at a fixed **192 kbps**:

 1. Silence for `layout.slate.duration_frames` (no speech during the slate).
-2. For each plan in order: load `audio.path` (or silence if omitted), resample to 48 kHz stereo, then trim or pad silence to `(frame_end - frame_start + 1) / fps` of that plan’s plates.
+2. For each plan in order: load `audio.path` (or silence if omitted), resample to 48 kHz stereo, then trim or pad silence to `(frame_end - frame_start + 1 + handles.head + handles.tail) / fps` of that plan’s plates (effective range including handles).

 Example: